Nihilantropy/Minishell/README.md

 Once upon a time, developers communicated with computers by flipping 1/0 switches.
 This wasn’t just tedious—it was downright frustrating!
 So, they invented something more human: the shell.
 It allowed them to interact with computers using commands typed in plain (well, sort of) English.
-With Minishell, you’ll step into their shoes, tackling the challenges they faced before the days of Windows and fancy GUIs.
+With Minihell, you’ll step into their shoes, tackling the challenges they faced before the days of Windows and fancy GUIs.

 ## 🎯 The Mission